800-837-5520 Call us for a free quote Contact us

 How do you know if you have a mouse nest?

 Mice build their nests in lofts, suspended ceilings, wall voids, under floorboards, near kitchen appliances, and in cabinets.
-If you have a mouse nest, you may find a lot of shredded materials, like paper, insulations, or cardboard, as they’ll use these items to line your nests.
+If you have a mouse nest, you may find a lot of shredded materials, like paper, insulation, or cardboard, as they’ll use these items to line their nests.
 Also, you may find a lot of mouse droppings.

 What attracts mice to your house?